Combined Cadet Force

 • Patrol techniques

-Beyond the weekly programme, cadets enjoy regular training weekends and camps at Army bases across the UK.
-These trips offer new challenges and environments, and opportunities to bond as a team.
+Beyond the weekly programme, cadets take part in regular training weekends and camps at Army bases across the UK.
+These experiences bring new challenges, different environments, and the chance to bond as a team.

 Pathways for progress

-Cadets who show enthusiasm, skill and dedication can rise through the non-commissioned officer ranks, taking on leadership roles within the section.
-While there is no requirement to join the Armed Forces, the CCF gives students a deep understanding of teamwork, service and structured training.
+Cadets who show enthusiasm can progress through the ranks, taking on leadership roles within the section at school.
+While there’s no expectation to join the Armed Forces, the CCF helps students build teamwork, community awareness and experience of structured training.

 Parent Portal Contact Us